All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-\begin{thm}[Cherlin, Shelah, Shi~\cite{Cherlin1999}] Let $\mathcal M$ be a finite family of finite connected relational structures.
-There is an $\omega$-categorical universal structure in $\Forbm(\mathcal M)$ if and only if the algebraic closure in existentially complete structures in $\Forbm(\mathcal M)$ is locally finite. \end{thm}
+\begin{theorem}[Cherlin, Shelah, Shi~\cite{Cherlin1999}] Let $\mathcal M$ be a finite family of finite connected relational structures.
+There is an $\omega$-categorical universal structure in $\Forbm(\mathcal M)$ if and only if the algebraic closure in existentially complete structures in $\Forbm(\mathcal M)$ is locally finite. \end{theorem}